rbertolusso/intubate/README.md

 ### Example showing different techniques

-The link below is to Dr. Sheather's website where code was extracted.
+The link below is to Dr. Sheather's website where the original code was extracted.
 In the link there is also information about the book.
 This code could be used to produce the plots in Figure 3.1 on page 46.
 Different strategies are illustrated.